swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ]
 ```

-Swift's support for trailing commas in array and dictionary literals makes it as easy to append, remove, reorder, or comment out the last element as any other element.
+Swift's support for trailing commas in array and dictionary literals makes easier to append, remove, reorder, or comment out the last element as any other element.

 Other comma-separated lists in the language could also benefit from the flexibility enabled by trailing commas.
 Consider the function [`split(separator:maxSplits:omittingEmptySubsequences:)`](https://swiftpackageindex.com/apple/swift-algorithms/1.2.0/documentation/algorithms/swift/lazysequenceprotocol/split(separator:maxsplits:omittingemptysubsequences:)-4q4x8) from the [Algorithms](https://github.com/apple/swift-algorithms) package, which has a few parameters with default values.